riverbed/Riverbed-Community-Toolkit/SteelHead/Azure-Cloud-Cookbooks/102-scale-out/README.md

 .\quickstarts\Test-SampleAZE-ScaleOut.ps1
 ```

-All the artifacts will be stored in a subfolder called *artificats*.
-For example it will contain the generated ssh keypair some CLI configuration based on this [SteelHead simple CLI template](./102-scale-out/scripts/Template-CloudSteelHeadConfiguration.cli).
+All the artifacts will be stored in a subfolder called *artifiacts*.
+For example it will contain the generated ssh keypair some CLI configuration based on this [SteelHead simple CLI template](./scripts/Template-CloudSteelHeadConfiguration.cli).

 Some post-deployment configurations steps are required: